CodeGerm/realtime-spark/README.md

 1. hadoop-docker : a docker container with hadoop/yarn cluster with spark assembly preinstalled
 2. spark-jobserver-docker :  a docker container with spark jobserver which is pointing to the yarn cluster container mentioned above

-# Test
+# How to run the realtime-spark

-1. git pull this project
+Git pull this project.

-2. Run docker compose.
+Run docker compose.
 It will automatically build the docker images and run docker containers.
 ```
 docker-compose up -d
 ```
-3. Test the spark job server ui using a browser @ http://docker host:18090 and also test the yarn @ http://docker host:8088
+Test the spark job server ui using a browser @ http://docker host:18090 and also test the yarn @ http://docker host:8088

-4. Run your first spark job, assuming you have built spark example word count jar file.
+Run your first spark job, assuming you have built spark example word count jar file.

 Create new application and upload jar
 ```